mukkino/AE-Find-WebLinks/README.md

 Version `1.7.0` adds controlled crawling and link-following support while preserving the old default behaviour.

-By default, Find-WebLinks still scans only the source URL or URLs you provide.
+By default, AE-Find-WebLinks still scans only the source URL or URLs you provide.
 Crawling is disabled unless explicitly enabled with `-FollowDepth`, `-FollowUntilExhausted`, `-FollowToEnd`, or `-UnlimitedFollowDepth`.

 This version adds: